ExtraHop Reveal(x) vs Vectra AI comparison

 Find out what your peers are saying about ExtraHop Reveal(x) vs. Vectra AI and other solutions.
 Updated: March 2024.

-ExtraHop Reveal(x) is ranked 5th in Network Traffic Analysis (NTA) with 10 reviews while Vectra AI is ranked 2nd in Network Traffic Analysis (NTA) with 22 reviews.
+ExtraHop Reveal(x) is ranked 5th in Network Traffic Analysis (NTA) with 12 reviews while Vectra AI is ranked 2nd in Network Traffic Analysis (NTA) with 39 reviews.
 ExtraHop Reveal(x) is rated 8.6, while Vectra AI is rated 8.6.
-The top reviewer of ExtraHop Reveal(x) writes "Does full decryption at 100 Gbps, reduces our MTTR, and has great analytics".
-On the other hand, the top reviewer of Vectra AI writes "We have become more proactive, and significant noise reduction means one analyst can handle things ".
-ExtraHop Reveal(x) is most compared with Darktrace, Corelight, Cisco Secure Network Analytics, Arista NDR and Trend Micro Deep Discovery, whereas Vectra AI is most compared with Darktrace, Cisco Secure Network Analytics, Arista NDR, Trend Micro Deep Discovery and Corelight.
+The top reviewer of ExtraHop Reveal(x) writes "It helps you visualize how data moves across your network".
+On the other hand, the top reviewer of Vectra AI writes "Integrates well with other security solutions and provides good technical support".
+ExtraHop Reveal(x) is most compared with Darktrace, Corelight, Cisco Secure Network Analytics, Arista NDR and ExtraHop Reveal(x) 360, whereas Vectra AI is most compared with Darktrace, Cisco Secure Network Analytics, Arista NDR, Corelight and Trend Micro Deep Discovery.
 See our ExtraHop Reveal(x) vs. Vectra AI report.

 See our list of best Network Traffic Analysis (NTA) vendors and best Network Detection and Response (NDR) vendors.